marwandr/UDP-Chat-Client/README.md

 # Unreliable Chat Client

 ## Overview
-This project implements an unreliable chat client that connects to a server to send and receive messages.
+This project implements an unreliable chat client that connects to a server of which the code is also created to send and receive messages.
 The client uses error-checking algorithms such as checksum and sequencing to ensure message integrity.
 It also supports various protocol commands to manipulate connections, including setting burst values, delay, and bit flips.

 ## Features
 - **Checksum for Error Checking**: Adds and verifies checksums to detect message corruption.